xiangxianzui/hexo-blog/source/_posts/Build-blogs-with-Hexo.md

 tags: [Hexo]
 categories: [Guides]
 ---
 Welcome to my blog!
 In this my very first post, I will record my experience of building this blog with the help of [Github Pages](https://pages.github.com/) and the amazing [Hexo](https://hexo.io/)!
-This not only keeps a record what I did, but also may help those who want to build a personal blog site.
+This not only keeps a record of what I did, but also may help those who want to build a personal blog site.
 Ok, let's get down to the business.

 ## Prerequisite